 These are two tools within Aisle Planner that are constantly communicating with each other.
-The guest functionality allows you to keep track of your wedding guests and their addresses, plus you can track RSVPs, meal selections, and more.
+The guest functionality allows you to keep track of your wedding guests and their addresses, in addition to tracking RSVPs, meal selections, and more.
 We love a smart, well-integrated wedding planning software!!
 You can even have different guest lists for engagement parties, showers, brunches, etc. With the layouts & seating tool, you can create layouts and floor plans for your event and assign seats and/or tables for all of your guests.
-This tool is absolutely critical for your event, and I love how seamlessly it all integrates.
+This tool is undoubtedly critical for your event, and I love how seamlessly it all integrates.

 The contacts tool allows you to keep all of your vendor information in one place, including payment schedules (this integrates with the budget tool), contact information, vendor meals, and more.
-You can upload files directly to their contact, and I always make sure that contracts get loaded into this section.
+You can also upload files like contracts and proposals directly to their contact.

 This is pretty self explanatory!
 The budget template I have created is based on rough percentages, but category percentage and amounts can shift as much or as little as you would like.
 So you have a clear idea of what you’re spending, how much you’ve already spent, and how much you still owe, the budget is broken down into estimate, actual, difference, paid, and due.
-Invoices can be added directly into the budget, and due dates for the week and for the month will appear on the budget every time you check it.
+You can add invoices directly into the budget, and due dates for the week and for the month will appear on the budget every time you check it.